AustinBH/lysty/README.md

 **Using the application**

+Once you have your database setup you can run rails s in your terminal to begin running your local server.
+You can then navigate to localhost:3000 and use the application.

 ![](https://media.giphy.com/media/CjmvTCZf2U3p09Cn0h/giphy.gif)

-Once you have your database setup you can run rails s in your terminal to begin running your local server.
-Once we have deployed this application to a hosting service we will include a link to the website itself.
+Once we have deployed this application to a hosting service we will include a link to the website as well.